tomodachi94/awesome-computercraft/CONTRIBUTING.md

 PRs doing a major refactor of the list will generally not be accepted.

-### Spelling
+### Spelling and linting

 Please use American spelling unless it is a part of a name.

-When you open your PR, an automated spellcheck will be run.
+When you open your PR, an automated spellcheck and linter will be run.
 If your item's names are marked as incorrect, please add them to `.github/spellcheck/wordlist.txt`.
+If the `awesome-lint` linter points out some issues, please fix them and squash them into the initial commit.

+Alternatively, you can run the checks yourself by [installing Nix](https://nixos.org) and then executing the `Justfile` in the repo's root.

 ## Commit messages